 In short, if you sell a property for more than $500, transfer taxes are due.

 Who pays the transfer taxes?
 The buyer or the seller?

 Simple answer: the seller.

-However, condo buyers in New York City must watch out.
-In the case of a new development, the sponsor may expect the buyer to pay their transfer tax.
+However, condo buyers in NYC must watch out.
+In the case of a new development, the sponsor may expect the buyer to pay the transfer tax.

-More, if a seller is not a US citizen or resident alien then the seller must pay 15% of the purchase price to the IRS.
-If the seller neglects to do that or get a FRIPTA (Foreign Investment in Real Property Tax Act) form signed by the seller, then the burden falls upon the buyer to pay these taxes too.
+Moreover, if a seller is not a US citizen or resident alien, then the seller must pay 15% of the purchase price to the IRS.
+If the seller neglects to do that or get a FRIPTA (Foreign Investment in Real Property Tax Act) form signed by the seller, then the burden falls upon the buyer to pay these taxes, too.